arturdm/jacoco-android-gradle-plugin/README.md

   }
 }
 ```
-Snapshots of the development version are available in [JFrog's `snapshots` repository][snapshots].

-The above configuration will create a `JacocoReport` task for each variant and an additional `jacocoTestReport` task that runs all of them.
+The above configuration creates a `JacocoReport` task for each variant and an additional `jacocoTestReport` task that runs all of them.
 ```
 jacocoTestPaidDebugUnitTestReport
 jacocoTestFreeDebugUnitTestReport